 - Acupuncture has been shown to help many dogs with painful joints.

-- Gentle exercise, massage and physiotherapy will keep his joints moving freely and help to prevent stiffness.
+- Gentle exercise, massage and physiotherapy will keep his joints moving freely, increase the range of motion, and help to prevent stiffness.

 - Look at your dog’s environment to see if there are changes you can make so life is less difficult for him.
 For example, if you have stairs leading into your house, give him a ramp so he can walk up it easier.